 When you think of a coach, or coaching what comes to mind?
+What about leadership coaching.
 Perhaps, like myself it brings back reminders of high school or college athletics, a team sport with a coach or coaches that knew the game, spouted words of encouragement (most of the time), and stood on the sidelines watching your team win or lose.

 Later on as I was finishing up my junior and senior year of college I went back to my local high school and played an assistant coach role to pass the time, make a few bucks, and attempt to make a difference for a few young whippersnappers.